lac-dcc/honey-potion/README.md

 ```

 ## Usage
-When you `use Honey` in your module, it'll be translated to restricted C the next time you compile the project.
+When you `use Honey` in your module, it'll be translated to C the next time you compile the project.
 For example:
 ```elixir
 defmodule Minimal do
   use Honey, license: "Dual BSD/GPL"